• Skip to primary navigation

 Here's a look at the ingredients you'll need to make spinach pasta right in your kitchen!
 You can find the full measurements in the recipe card below.

 Frozen or Fresh Spinach: Frozen spinach is convenient because you don't have to make a special trip to the store to get it if you decide on a whim you want to make homemade spinach pasta.
-Blanching the spinach in a pot of boiling water for 2- 3 minutes will set the color and give you beautiful bright green pasta.
+Blanching the spinach in a pot of boiling water for 2- 3 minutes will quickly thaw it and give you a beautiful bright green pasta.

-Large Eggs: Italian "pasta gialla" eggs (in photo comparison below) specifically for making egg pasta are great if you can find them.
-Fresh eggs make superior homemade pasta - the better their quality, the more exceptional your pasta will be.
+Large Eggs: Italian "pasta gialla" eggs (photo comparison below) specifically for making egg pasta are great if you can find them.
+Fresh eggs make superior homemade pasta - the fresher and better their quality, the more exceptional your pasta will be.

 00 Flour Spinach Pasta Dough Step-By-Step Recipe Instructions w/Photos